Zuehlke/software-engineering-corner/drafts/maui-test_pt1.md

 This chapter provides a practical guide to the setup process for testing a .NET MAUI project.

 1. Add a new test project.
-In my case, I used XUnit.
+In our case, we used XUnit.
 2. Add a reference to the .NET MAUI project you want to test.
 3. Add a UseMauiEssentials element to the project file of the test project.
 This will give you access to the .NET MAUI APIs inside our tests.
 4. Install wanted NuGets.
-In my case, I added the FluentAssertions and Moq libraries.
+In our case, we added the FluentAssertions and Moq libraries.

 Your project file should look similar to this: